LashaMetreveli/board-app/README.md

 # Board Application

 This project was bootstrapped with Create React App.

-Library used for boards: https://github.com/atlassian/react-beautiful-dnd.
+Library used to create draggable items: https://github.com/atlassian/react-beautiful-dnd.

 ## How To Run